 Find more posts on postures like how to do a standing forward fold (Uttanasana).
 Standing Forward Fold is a highly underrated posture and is commonly performed unsafely.
 This is one you will love learning about and came be done practically anywhere!

-In addition, find free meditations available every week!
-Here you can find different meditations and themes of centering you can access anywhere!
+In addition, find FREE ten -minute meditations available every week!
+You will find different meditations and themes of centering you can access anywhere!

 I would love to connect with you!
 Join me on Facebook and Instagram for LIVE meditations, inspirations, and my real-life stories on how yoga influences my life as a wife, mama, and woman in today’s world.